with4/cpp-docs.ko-kr/docs/standard-library/ios-base-class.md

 ### <a name="remarks"></a>설명

     The first member function returns the stored field width.
-The second member function stores `_Wide` in the field width and returns its previous stored value.
+The second member function stores *_Wide* in the field width and returns its previous stored value.

-### <a name="example"></a>예제
+### <a name="example"></a>예

 ```cpp
 // ios_base_width.cpp